halfflat/arblang-draft/outline/arblang-proposal.md

 Arblang is a language for defining the dynamics and effects of Arbor 'mechanisms'.
 A mechanism is a stateful process whose evolution over time is governed by a system of ODEs and by responses to external events, and which in turn acts upon the cellular state to which the mechanism is applied.

-The arblang language is constrained so that every evolution and effect can be interpreted _symbolically_ as closed form expressions.
+The Arblang language is constrained so that every evolution and effect can be interpreted _symbolically_ as closed form expressions.
 This is to permit the automatic analysis of these expressions for the purposes of determining a priori analytic solutions or appropriate ODE approximation techniques, and to automatically determine, for example, time derivatives of effect values through symbolic or automatic differentiation.
 Consequently common programming constructs such as unbounded iteration or recursion are precluded.

 Arblang nonetheless can also be interpreted in a purely numerical fashion in other contexts.